worldbank/rissk/FEATURES_SCORES.md

 **Score**

-some string questions require detailed description, very short one might be indicatice of not enough attention to detail.
+some string questions require detailed description, very short one might be indicative of not enough attention to detail.
-Other specify fields (maybe identifiable as those questions that do not always have an answer), exessive use by one interviewer is not desirable
+Other specify fields (maybe identifiable as those questions that do not always have an answer), excessive use by one interviewer is not desirable

 ## time_changed